UnspokenOttawa/UnspokenOttawa.github.io/_posts/2014-3-3-Hello-World.md

 title: <i>Why</i>
 ---

 A couple weeks ago when I was sitting in digital history, I wasn't sold.
 Not that it's anyone's job to sell me.
-I just have a clear cut idea of things I like to do.
+I just have a clearcut idea of things I like to do.
 Write fiction.
 People will read it.
 Make a kiosk display.
 People will see it.
 But for this, I was stuck.
-Make a historial game, a pirate box, or a projection map.
+Make a historical game, a pirate box, or a projection map.
 But <i>why</i>?

 This <i>why</i> question is my starting point.
 In some ways, I could probably find answers to the question <i>why</i>, but I was struggling.
 Answers weren't going to cut it that particular Saturday morning.
 Digital projects seemed interesting but I couldn't get past the distance between the projects and me.
 The only way, I thought to myself, to get past this mental block, was to drop the <i>why</i> for a minute and explore interesting research ideas